giovanipollachini/qc-tutorials/ocean-sdk/README.md

 python
 ```

 The following command in python executes the python program and keeps the results and the variables in memory for further use.
-This is similar to Matlab, where you run a .m script and the variables are kept in the workspace, where you can read or use them latter.
+This behaviour is similar to Matlab, in which you run a .m script and the variables are kept in the workspace, where you can read or use them latter.

 ```python
 # Run Python program in the interpreter